University College Cork: Research

 The university is one of Ireland's leading research institutes, with among the highest research income in the state.
-In 2016, UCC secured research funding of over €96 million, a 21% increase over a five-year period and a high for the university.
+In 2016, UCC secured research funding of over €96 million, a 21% increase over five years and a high for the university.
 The university had seven faculties: Arts and Celtic Studies, Commerce, Engineering, Food Science and Technology, Law, Medicine, and Science.
 Between 2005 and 2006 the university was restructured from these seven faculties into four colleges: Arts, Celtic Studies and Social Science; Business and Law; Medicine and Health; and Science, Engineering and Food Science.

-According to the 2009-2012 UCC Strategic plan, UCC aimed to enhance research and innovation.
+According to the 2009–2012 UCC Strategic Plan, UCC aimed to enhance research and innovation.
 In 2009, the university was ranked in the top 3% of universities worldwide for research.

-UCC's published research strategy proposed to create "Centres of Excellence" for "world class research" in which the researchers and research teams would be given "freedom and flexibility to pursue their areas of research".
+UCC's published research strategy proposed to create "Centres of Excellence" for "world-class research" in which the researchers and research teams would be given "freedom and flexibility to pursue their areas of research".
 Research centres in UCC cover a range of areas including: Nanoelectronics with the Tyndall Institute; Food and Health with the Alimentary Pharmabiotic Centre, NutraMara, Food for Health Ireland Research Centre, and Cereal Science Cork; the Environment with the Environmental Research Institute (with research in biodiversity, aquaculture, energy efficiency and ocean energy); and Business Information Systems.

 The Sunday Times "Good University Guide 2015", put UCC at the top of their rankings for "research income per academic".

 In October 2008, the governing body of the university announced that UCC would be the first institution in Ireland to use embryonic stem cells in research under strict guidelines of the University Research Ethics using imported hESCs from approved jurisdictions.
 In 2009, Professor of Mathematics at UCC, Des McHale, challenged the university's decision to allow embryonic stem cell research.
 According to the results of a poll conducted by irishhealth.com, almost two in three people supported the decision made by University College Cork to allow embryonic stem cell research.

 In 2016, Professor Noel Caplice, director of the centre for research in Vascular Biology at UCC and a cardiologist at Cork University Hospital, announced a "major breakthrough in the field of blood vessel replacement".